 3. Children (under 18) traveling with a group without their parents

 4. Adults traveling with children who are not their own

 According to the U.S. Customs and Border Protection, you may or may not be asked for additional documentation (such as a notarized permission letter and/or birth certificate).
 You risk being detained if you do not have this information available.
 Canada has very strict requirements.

 For additional information, check out the U.S. Customs and Border Protection.

-Check back for Part 2 in Traveling with Children.
+Check Part 2 in Traveling with Children.

 For insightful travel ideas, check out my book:

 Know Before You Go: Traveling the U.S. and Abroad